You are here

-Jefferson College's Office of Enrollment Services provides career advising for students.
+Jefferson College provides career advising for students.
 The resources below will assist you in identifying appropriate career paths for you, learn more about various career paths and link various academic majors with careers.
-If you are undecided about your major, or simply want to learn more about careers/occupations, please take some to to explore these resources.
-For additional information or for one-on-one career advising, please contact the Office of Enrollment Services at 636-481-3209.
+If you are undecided about your major, or simply want to learn more about careers/occupations, please take some time to explore these resources!

 My Next Move